Single Band si5351 Digital VFO

 encoder section, the connections can be made back to the main VFO board

-other section of thePCB with the potentiometer (VR1) and
+thePCB with the potentiometer (VR1) and three switches (SW3-SW5)

-your transceiver board and its processor.
-The little 8-pin ATtiny85 in
+transceiver board and its processor.
+The little 8-pin ATtiny85 in my

-If you don't need them, leave them blank or remove them.
+various transceiver functions.
+If you don't need them, leave them blank

 Here’s a couple of pictures of the first VFO that I built using the first version of the PCB and the Chinese I2C display: